oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 Server-side generated directory listing SHALL be enabled to support manual navigation.

+> As the content of the directory listing is more or less static, there is little to no benefit in using of client-side scripts.
+> Moreover, client-side scripts, like JavaScript, are usually not evaluated in text-based browsers and are also hard to check programmatically.

 ### Requirement 15: ROLIE feed

 Resource-Oriented Lightweight Information Exchange (ROLIE) is a standard to ease discovery of security content.